QUI SOMMES

 Laurent Richard is a journalist, producer and director of investigative documentaries.

-He founded Forbidden Stories, an international consortium of journalists that pursues the investigations of reporters who are threatened, imprisoned or murdered around the world, in September 2017.
+He is the founder of Forbidden Stories, an international consortium of journalists pursuing the investigations of reporters threatened, imprisoned or murdered around the world, created in September 2017.

-He is the author of numerous documentaries broadcast on France Télévisions, Arte, Canal+, PBS America UK, ABC 4corners, and ZDF, among others.
+He is the author of numerous documentaries broadcast on France Télévisions, Arte, Canal +, PBS America, ...

 Sandrine Rigaud